Notre Dame Fire May Cause Extensive Damage To Paris Landmark

 A fire has broken out at Notre Dame Cathedral in Paris, and officials are saying that it isn’t nearly under control.
 Photos and video indicate that orange flames are now visible through the large billows of smoke.

-BBC World News is reporting that news broke on social media that plumes of smoke were emerging from the 850-year-old Gothic church which is a fixture in the middle of the city, on the bank of the Seine River.
-Photos show the scaffolding around the cathedral where craftsmen were working on the building which requires repair and upkeep.
+BBC World News is reporting that news broke on social media that plumes of smoke were emerging from the 850-year-old Gothic church which is a fixture in the middle of the city on the bank of the Seine River.
+Photos show the scaffolding around the cathedral where craftsmen were working on the building, which requires repair and upkeep.

-Last year the Catholic Church started a campaign to repair the medieval building which was starting to crumble.
+Last year, the Catholic Church started a campaign to repair the medieval building, which was starting to crumble.

 Fire boats are approaching the scene, but at this time, there is no active intervention or efforts to extinguish the flames.